UWPCE-PythonCert/PythonCertDevel/_sources/modules/ContextManagers.rst.txt

         """
         iterate over all the files that match the pattern

-        pattern us a "glob" pattern, like: *.py
+        pattern use a "glob" pattern, like: *.py
         """
         for filename in pathlib.Path(dir).glob(pattern):
             with open(filename) as file_obj: